Paul Bowles was born in New York City on December 30, 1910. He was an only child and exhibited early the existentialist’s sense of alienation.

 In his early creative years, prose interested him less than music.
 When Gertrude Stein told him he was “not a real poet,” he agreed.
 At the time he only aspired to be a musician.

 Delicate and in ill-health, he returned to New York City where he met and married Jane Auer, later Jane Bowles.
-Like Virginia and Leonard Woolf's relationship some years before, theirs at least began as sexual.
+Like Virginia and Leonard Woolf’s relationship some years before, theirs at least began as sexual.
 That it was an intellectual soul-mating can never be doubted.
 But how married was their marriage?
-How sexual was it?
+This is not fully known.

 The couple traveled extensively but didn’t return to North Africa until sixteen years after his first visit.